 A real man doesn’t make a woman scrub a toilet.
 Well, I should say that he never specifically says, “Woman, clean the toilet!” because he would probably wake up with a tent stake through his head (it happened in the Bible, sort of.
 Look it up!).
 What happens instead is that a man usually neglects cleaning the toilet until it gets so dirty that the woman of the house voluntarily cleans it herself.
 At bare minimum, the man should lavish on the praise and admiration so she realizes her good deed was noticed.
 A man won’t lavish on the praise and admiration for a job well done if he never noticed the job was done.

 So my piece of advice is this: MOVE OUT!
 Stop living with your parents.
 Stop letting your momma take care of you.
-Live on your own for five years and you will deeply appreciate whoever keeps your house, whether it’s a maid or a wife, or a trained Labrador Retriever who licks your floor clean when you spill stuff.
+Live on your own for five years and you will deeply appreciate whoever helps keep your house because you’ll know exactly how much work it actually takes.

 Janice seems genuinely surprised at how much I appreciate her sometimes.
 I just think of eating microwave burritos for months straight, then shiver involuntarily and give her a big hug.
 Sometimes it happens ten times a day.
 She doesn’t seem to mind.